 - No food or drink is permitted in the Local History Room.

 - Patrons are asked to leave the materials they have used on the table in the Local History Room so that staff members can re-shelve items in the proper place and keep track of the number of items used.

 - Photocopying of some of the local history collection is permitted as long as the copying is in compliance with federal copyright laws.
-In some cases, we have supplied a “use” copy of the original document.
-Researchers should ask before photocopying anything from the Local History collection.
+Whenever possible, a preferable method would be that researchers digitally photograph the desired information.
+Researchers should ask before photocopying or photographing anything from the Local History collection.

-The Library microfilm/microfiche reader is located behind the Reference Desk.
-This reader is available for public use.
+- The Library microfilm/microfiche reader is available for public use.
 If requested, basic instructions for use will be given.
 Reels must be rewound and returned to the correct box after use.
-Patrons with their own reels of census data, etc. are allowed to use the microfilm reader.
+Patrons with their own reels are allowed use of the microfilm reader.

 Revised and adopted by vote of the Library Board of Trustees September 2019